US Astronauts Prepare For SpaceX-NASA Return Home From ISS - UrduPoint

 For now, undocking remains scheduled for approximately 7:34 pm (2334 GMT) Saturday, and splashdown at 2:42 pm (1842 GMT) on Sunday.

+"Conditions are 'Go' at the Primary targeted site, off the coast (of) Pensacola, and alternate site off the coast of Panama City in the Gulf of Mexico for splashdown and recovery on Sunday, Aug 2," NASA said in a blog post.

-But NASA is following the progression of Isaias, a category one hurricane, which was heading for Florida on Saturday after pummeling the Bahamas with heavy rain.
+But the US space agency is following the progression of Isaias, a category one hurricane, which was heading for Florida on Saturday after pummeling the Bahamas with heavy rain.

+"NASA and SpaceX will make the final decision to proceed after the astronauts are ready inside Crew Dragon just before undocking," it said.

 The mission marked the first time a crewed spaceship had launched into orbit from American soil since 2011 when the space shuttle program ended.